 New to DMU

-The Disability Team hosts a three day residential course at DMU for students with autism and Asperger's expected to commence their HE studies at the end of September each year, going some way to alleviating fears that you and your parents and carers might have about you coming to University.
+The Disability Team is hosting a four day residential course at DMU for autistic students expected to commence their HE studies at the end of September this year, going some way to alleviating fears that you and your parents and carers might have about you coming to University.

-The residential event invites up to 25 students get involved in daily activities with 2 nights stay at Bede Halls of residence.
+The residential event invites up to 35 students get involved in daily activities with 3 nights stay at Newarke Point halls of residence.
 Activities include grocery shopping and cooking an evening meal, an introduction to the library as well as free time in the city centre and involvement in social activities.

 “New To DMU ... was far more than just getting to know DMU, I had never stayed away from home as well as never talked to another autistic on the spectrum.
 The three days was a truly memorable experience, and I could not stop saying how grateful I felt just to be there…..I was walking away with a good few friends and a good few memories”.